Your application timeline: key dates for getting hired as a trainee solicitor

 - Make the most of any opportunities to gain relevant experience or expand your legal knowledge: from volunteering with Citizens Advice through to seeking out learning resources, such as Clifford Chance’s virtual internships.

 Gap years for graduates who want training contracts

 Many firms are happy for you to take a gap year before starting your training contract and a number offer training contracts beginning in March as well as September, but if you do want time out you'll want to plan for it in advance and use it well, as having unexpected time on your hands can put pressure on your finances as well as creating a potentially awkward gap in your CV.
 Attending recruiters’ events and law fairs will help you keep on top of deadlines as you’ll be able to ask questions and check application deadlines in recruitment literature.

 Making your own bespoke application calendar is one way to keep track of what you need to do and when.
-Discuss your ideas with a careers adviser and consider mapping out your plans alongside the crucial dates on a large sheet of paper.
+Discuss your ideas with a careers adviser and consider mapping out your plans on a project planning app (such as Trello or MS Planner) or on a big pieces of paper.